 However, once hormonal signals trigger the development of follicles and they start to mature and grow, they become known as antral follicles and measure up to 10 mm.
 These are then visible on an ultrasound and can be counted.
 This doesn’t show the total amount of follicles a woman has on her ovaries, but just noting the amount of visible antral follicles can help to indicate the state of a woman’s ovarian reserves (the amount of eggs left).

-An antral follicle count (AFC) ultrasound can be carried out during the initial stages of fertility investigation to help you decide whether assisted fertility treatments such as IVF might be an appropriate option for you.
+An antral follicle count (AFC) ultrasound can be carried out during the initial stages of fertility investigation.
+This will help you decide whether assisted fertility treatments such as IVF might be an appropriate option for you.

 Follicle growth and development are then carefully monitored during fertility treatments as well.
 At IVI, a series of 3 or 4 ultrasound scans are carried out and the amount of oestradiol in the blood is also measured to check that there is normal growth and development of the follicles during treatment.